 - You need to deploy the license code to each machine.

 - You won't be able to monitor the exact usage of UpSlide and adjust the license number.

 - Every year you will have to redeploy a new license to each user, or they won't be able to use UpSlide anymore.

 UpSlide can deploy default settings with the setup.
 If you have different teams with different settings or if any change is needed (like the Library path, for example), you will have to deploy configuration files to every machine.

 Without auto-update, you will have to redeploy a new setup to all users if any issue arises.
-You can also request an update package (i.e. a zip file), which will be used by UpSlide to update itself when found on your network.
+You can also request an update package (i.e. a zip file), which UpSlide will use to update itself when found on your network.

 Note that our auto-update system is flexible and can be customised to fit your roll-out processes.
 For example, you could decide to have only a small set of users updating automatically while the rest of your users will stay on the same version until you are ready to upgrade them.
 Upgrading those users will be done in one click using our license management platform.